Calculators › Trading

 Losing Streak Calculator

-Estimate how often a strategy can hit a run of consecutive losses, even when the long-run win rate looks reasonable.
+The losing streak calculator estimates how often a run of consecutive losses shows up across a sample of trades — the streaks that arrive even when the long-run win rate looks reasonable.
+Browser-only, nothing stored.

 A losing-streak calculator estimates how likely it is to see at least one run of k or more consecutive losses inside N trades by using an exact no-k-run dynamic program, then sums those probabilities to estimate the expected longest loss run.